 The Plight of the Unmarried

-Lord Neuberger, President of the Supreme Court has given a keynote speech at a recent ‘At A Glance’ conference on the perils and pitfalls of being an unmarried couple facing relationship breakdown, and highlighting the lack of legislative certainty for those couples, compared to their married counterparts.
+Lord Neuberger, President of the Supreme Court has given a keynote speech at a recent ‘At A Glance’ conference on the perils and pitfalls of being an unmarried couple facing relationship breakdown, and highlighting the lack of legislative certainty for those couple compared to their married counterparts.

 He covers many of the cases he has been involved in while sitting in the Supreme Court including Stack, Jones, Prest and Brewster.